Growth rate: Rapid.

 Mature Size: 12-18" high and 24" wide.

-Flowers: Bright yellow, four petals, 24 hour lifespan, open in evening
+Flowers: Bright yellow, four wrinkled petals, with a 24 hour lifespan.
+Each flower

-and close the next afternoon just before the next set of flowers open.
+opens in the evening, then closes the next afternoon just before the next set of flowers open

 Bloom: Spring and summer.

 Fruit: A cylindrical seed capsule located behind the sepals in what looks like the